 More Than Glorified Janitors – Selling the Value of the Facility Team

-glorified janitorPlease do not take offense by the title of this article; I am not saying anything negative about janitors.
-In fact, my intent is for us, as facility professionals, to realize the value of every team member in the facility department – from custodial and landscaping to journeymen and management – and market that value to our internal and external clients and management.
-Because, we know that our team is far more than glorified janitors.
+Please do not take offense to the title of this article – I do not wish to dismiss janitors’ hard work.
+In fact, my intention for us, as facility professionals, is to realize the value of every team member in the facility department – from custodial and landscaping to journeymen and management.
+We must market that value to our internal and external clients and management as our team is far more than glorified janitors.

 Recognize the Value of Facilities